 We exist to provide more Australians with access to the low-cost energy to power our homes and charge up our industries, while doing our part to prevent the heartbreak of escalating natural disasters caused by a changing climate.
 We take our commitments to local people, places and the planet seriously, and we work with experts and partners to minimise our impact and protect community and environmental values.

-Windlab employs about 100 people across offices in Brisbane, Townsville, Hughenden, Canberra, Sydney, Melbourne and Ararat.
+Windlab employs about 100 people located across metro and regional Australia and has four offices in Brisbane, Canberra, Sydney and Melbourne.

 For more information about Windlab, visit www.windlab.com.